gudnuf/bolt12-prism/README.md

 ### Manually start the plugin

-lightning-cli plugin start /path/to/prism-plugin.py
+`lightning-cli plugin start /path/to/prism-plugin.py`

 ### Run on startup

-lightningd plugin=/path/to/prism-plugin.py
+`lightningd --experimental-offers --plugin=/path/to/prism-plugin.py`

 ## Using the plugin

 CLN exposes plugins as RPC methods

-There are currently three methods available for interacting with prisms: `createprism`, `listprisms`, and `deleteprism`\*
+There are currently three methods available for interacting with prisms: `createprism`, `listprisms`, and `deleteprism`

 ### createprism

-**createprism label members**
+`createprism label members`

 _label_ is a string to lable prisms and the corresponding offer